LorenzoCazzaro/Verifiable-Learning-Robust-Tree-Ensembles/README.md

 ## Basic test

-After compiling all the tools, you can run this simple test to check that everything works fine:
+After compiling all the tools, you can run this simple test in the *src* folder to check that everything works fine:

 1. Train a small large-spread ensemble of 25 trees, maximum depth 4 and perturbation 0.015 by executing